walkabillylab/activityCounts/cran-comments.md

 ## Resubmission

 Hello,
-This is the **second** submission.
+This is the **third** submission.

-### CRAN's first feedback by "Uwe Ligges" was:

-"Please explain in your Description field:
-What are "ActiLife counts"?
-If there is a web reference for ActiLife, please add it in the firm <https://......> to the Description field."

-### In the second submission:
+### In the third submission:
-The Description field is updated according to the instructions.
-Also, the version number is increased.
+I did the following based on the CRAN's second feedback by "Martina Schmirl":

+- Added a "doi" with a proper format in the description file.
+- Added three new examples for the main function, counts().
+- Deleted unnecessary examples of the functions that don't get exported.